adityagupta84/Web-Design-Demo-Website/README.md

 The project consists of three main pages:

 Home Page (index.html): Features a welcoming introduction with a showcase banner, a subscription form, and sections outlining various services.

 About Page (about.html): Provides detailed information about the company and its mission, accompanied by a sidebar describing what the company does.

 Services Page (services.html): Lists the services offered, with a form to request a quote for any of the services.

 ## 🎨 Features
 Responsive Design: The website adjusts seamlessly to different screen sizes, ensuring an optimal user experience on desktops, tablets, and mobile devices.

 Semantic HTML: Utilizes HTML5 semantic elements like <header>, <footer>, <section>, <article>, and <aside> to create a well-structured and accessible website.

 CSS Styling: The site features an external CSS stylesheet that enhances the overall design with consistent styling, custom buttons, and layout adjustments.

-## 🎨 Technologies Used
-HTML5: For creating the structure and content of the pages.
-CSS3: For styling the pages and ensuring a visually appealing design.

 ## 🛠️ Getting Started
 Prerequisites